About the Firm

 Mr. Taylor is also an active member of the Southern Palm Beach County Bar Association, and member of the Florida Bar’s Real Property, Probate and Trust Law section.
 Mr. Taylor has been asked to speak at events sponsored by large financial institutions on topics ranging from the basics of estate and trust planning, to elderly exploitation.

-After nearly seven years of representing clients primarily involved in estate and trust litigation matters, Mr. Taylor gained unique insight into the issues leading up to these types of cases, as well as the more common pitfalls encountered with poor estate planning.
+After nearly fifteen years of representing clients primarily involved in estate and trust litigation matters, Mr. Taylor gained unique insight into the issues leading up to these types of cases, as well as the more common pitfalls encountered with poor estate planning.
 Probate and trust litigation, especially between family members, is often highly emotional and tends to last several years.
 Litigation can result in significant fees and costs, as well as divisions between family members that is often irreparable.
 While litigation in many circumstances is necessary to protect and preserve one’s inheritance, exploring pre-suit settlement options, whether through informal negotiation or a formal mediation, can greatly benefit the parties involved and save the parties thousands of dollars in needless fees and costs.

 Through his extensive litigation experience, Mr. Taylor has also learned that far too many probate, estate, and trust litigation cases occur because Decedents either do no estate planning, or by preparing their own estate planning documents using simple forms they found online.
 In trying to save money by hiring the least expensive attorney, or one who doesn’t specialize in estate planning, or from do-it-yourself planning, clients often end up with poorly drafted documents that can lead to confusion, and costly litigation, nullifying the amount saved during the estate planning process